EzzatEsam/ComputerVisionTasks/cloth-seg/REPORT.md

 ## 1. Dataset Choice and Rationale

 **Dataset:** Fashionpedia
-**Classes:** 47 categories and 13 supercatogires (including Upperbody, Lowerbody, Decorations, Closures, etc.)
+**Classes:** 47 categories and 13 supercategories (including Upperbody, Lowerbody, Decorations, Closures, etc.)

-For this project, I used supercatogires as classes for simplicity
+For this project, I used supercategories as classes for simplicity

 **Reasons for Selection:**
 1.  **Size:** Dataset contains more 45 thousand images and more than 300 thousand annotations.